 Benchmark From Analytics

-Clicking the benchmark from analytics button will change your forecasting metrics to match your actual metrics.
-This is useful to make slight adjustment to your real numbers and forecast different scenarios.
+Clicking the 'Benchmark From Analytics' button will change your forecasting metrics to match your actual metrics.
+This is useful to make a slight adjustment to your real numbers and forecast different scenarios.

 Canvas Wide Forecasting Settings

 The settings here represent all the forecasting settings available on the canvas.
 You can edit them all from one tab instead of having to open the settings of each step individually.

 We'll automatically tell you if your forecasted ROI is less than or greater than 1.

 If your ROI is greater than or equal to 1, you're at least breaking even and/or making money with your funnel.

 If your ROI is less than 1, your funnel will lose money.